 - Identify the criteria for the feature to pass your test.

 - Identify if a page or feature needs to be run on a special browser, e.g. Google Chrome.

 - Share this with your test team so that everyone is on the same page.

 Web Testing Checklist

 Now it’s time to get down to testing!
-The checklist items below are grouped into Functionality, Usability, Basic Security and Design Testing for your website.
+Group the checklist items below into Functionality, Usability, Basic Security, and Design Testing for your website.
 We advise testing all of these items at once for each screen on your webpage/web feature inventory list.

 - Test outgoing links from all pages from a specific domain.

 - Test internal links including the ones that jump to the same page.

 - Check the default values in each field.